 National charity Journey to Justice as city lead to bring its exhibition on US and UK civil rights to the city of Nottingham.
 The exhibition at the National Justice Museum involved city-wide partnership working with Midlands3Cities, Nottingham City Council, and multiple community and arts organisations, colleges and schools, as well as Nottingham Trent University and the University of Nottingham.
 Alongside the exhibition, local people and university students worked together on human rights initiatives by recovering and reclaiming stories that demonstrate history of rights and justice in Nottingham.

 Professor Monteith's research has been supported by the Leverhulme Trust, the AHRC, the British Academy, and the Rockefeller Foundation.

 In 2016 she was the PI for a British Academy Landmark Conference Grant when the BA held its first and only three-day conference.
 It focused on Civil Rights Documentary Cinema and the 1960s: Transatlantic Conversations on History, Race and Rights.
 It brought together civil rights activists, documentary filmmakers, historians and cultural critics in the US and UK and involved a public event to commemorate the life of former SNCC activist and Head of the NAACP, Julian Bond.

 In 2017 she was Scholar-in-Residence at the Center for the Study of Southern Culture, University of Mississippi for The Radical South: Southern Activism, Past and Present.

-She has supervised 34 PhD students to successful completion and welcomes applications from prospective candidates who would like to work with her (please see Research Areas).
+She has supervised 35 PhD students to successful completion and welcomes applications from prospective candidates who would like to work with her (please see Research Areas and enquire by email).